ModelFlow/modelflow/README.md

 # TODO
 - Figure out how to elegantly store modeling scenarios (started serializing confits)
 - See if we need to store the delta outputs from each agent
-- Add linting requirement git hook
+- Add PEP8 linting requirement git hook
-- Setup integration testing git hook
 - Support hierarchy and containers for models
 - Come up with format for serializing scenario configs and agents
 - Validate all serialized inputs through jsonschema